ncserny/blog-gatsby/content/blog/onboarding-normies/index.md

 ---
-title: "Onboarding normies to NFTs: From 0 to 1 in 38 steps"
+title: "Onboarding normies to NFTs: 38 steps from 0 to 1"
 date: "2022-03-01T01:04:03.284Z"
 description: "Onboarded an old-school art investor to buy his first NFT.
 Yes it's mega painful and we're still early."
-ogimage: ""
+ogimage: "./onboard-nft-challenges.jpg"
 ---

 #### I recently onboarded an old-school art investor to buy his first NFT.
 Yes it's still mega painful from 0 to 1.
 38 steps to glory – a tale and fun tutorial of how it happened.